 Walthamstow Hall uses the SOCS School Sporting Fixtures app used by many schools to communicate match opponents, dates, times and team lists.
 Parents are sent instructions on how to use the SOCS app when they join the School.
 Fixtures can also be checked by going to

-Students will also find team lists on the Sports Boards outside the Changing Rooms.
+Pupils will also find team lists on the Sports Boards outside the Changing Rooms.

 In addition, a Fixtures Card outlining the forthcoming term’s schedule of sporting fixtures is published at the end of the preceding term.
 Fixtures are also included in the printed calendars, again published at the end of each preceding term.

 Netball, rounders, tennis and swimming matches tend to be played after School during the week with some bigger, regional and national tournaments talking place at weekends.
 The majority of lacrosse matches take place on Saturdays.
-Students are taken to and from matches via mini bus or coach.
+Pupils are taken to and from matches via mini bus or coach.
 Cross country and badminton tournaments and bigger swimming galas also tend to happen at the weekend.

 The range of opportunities to participate in sporting pursuits, both competitive and recreational, is excellent.